 The school cannot be responsible for items that have been misplaced or taken.
 We urge you to have your child's name on ALL PERSONAL ARTICLES, INCLUDING LUNCH BOXES.
 The lost-and-found department is located in the cafeteria.
 All inquiries regarding lost-and-found articles should be made at the main office.
 If an article is found, it should be taken to the lost-and-found department.
 If any student must bring in something of great value, PLEASE BE SURE PRIOR ARRANGEMENTS HAVE BEEN MADE FOR ITS SAFEKEEPING.
+Periodically throughout the year, unclaimed lost and found articles will be given to charity.

-Media Services
+Library/Media Services

-The purpose of the media center is to enrich the lives of our students.
+The purpose of the library/media center is to enrich the lives of our students.
 It offers many different types of printed materials: books, magazines, audio/visual materials, and computer access.
-The media center is a place to do reference work, read for pleasure, or simply learn how to access information.
+The library/media center is a place to do reference work, read for pleasure, or simply learn how to access information.
 It is important that students be orderly and quiet when using the library so as not to disturb the work of others.
 Regulations established by the librarian must be followed at all times.
-Students must have an official pass and sign in, to be allowed in the media center.
 Books borrowed from the library should be returned on time so that others may use them.
 Overdue notices are sent to students notifying them of the overdue book/books.
 Replacement charges will be billed for all damaged or lost books.